 Walter Tevis, The Man Who Fell to Earth

 I don’t know if I’ve talked about how Tennessee Williams is my idol on this blog yet.
 Perhaps I’ll save it for its own post.
 I think all writers should find a deceased writer to be their guardian angel, and Tennessee Williams is mine.
 I’m trying to find an artist to commission a drawing of him saying, “You can do it!” or “Hang in there, baby,” to hang above my writing desk.
 Anyway, I believe Out Cry is the original version of The Two-Character Play, which is one of my favorite of Williams’s “later” plays–I always saw it as a kind of post-modern sequel to The Glass Menagerie.
-I gave it two stars because it was basically like re-reading The Two-Character Play but I remember that version having more power for me.
+I gave it three stars because it was basically like re-reading The Two-Character Play but I remember that version having more power for me.

 Sweet Bird of Youth is good.
 I wouldn’t recommend it to somebody if they want to read their first Tennessee Williams (I will always recommend The Glass Menagerie, in case you wonder).
 Anyway, it’s a pretty basic Williams play– a story about sad-sack characters with a dark sexual element, uncouth desires, etc.